 Shooting Modes

 On the top of your camera, assuming you have a DSLR, is a Mode Dial.
 The mode that you choose with this dial determines which functions the camera will perform automatically and which will be left up to you.
 I prefer to shoot using Manual Mode, but if you are not comfortable shooting in Manual Mode, there are only two modes that you’ll ever need to use, Auto and Program.
 If you want even more creative control, you’ll want to select a mode like A (Aperture Priority) or S (Shutter Priority) that offers less automation and leaves more power and decision making in your hands.
-But you won’t find that discussion in these pages.
+But you won’t find that discussion in this blog post.
 Again, the goal is to shoot high quality reference images, not win art photography contests.
 If you want to learn more about the other shooting modes, everything you need to know, and much more, is available online.

 Auto (A) Mode